galenmckinley/galenmckinley.github.io/_posts/2020-01-10-gloegepaper.md

 comments: true
 ---

 Luke Gloege has contributed to a project on feedbacks between local winds, albedo and dust erosion.
-This work was led by Jordan Abell and Gisela Winckler in Geochemistry at LDEO [See details here](https://www.ldeo.columbia.edu/news-events/evolving-landscape-added-fuel-gobi-desert’s-high-speed-winds)
+This work was led by Jordan Abell and Gisela Winckler in Geochemistry at LDEO.
+[See details here](https://www.ldeo.columbia.edu/news-events/evolving-landscape-added-fuel-gobi-desert’s-high-speed-winds)